Six Hospitalized, Two Homes Ravaged By Fire In Hackensack

-Six people were hospitalized with minor injuries in a fire that ravaged two Hackensack homes, authorities said.
+Six people were hospitalized with minor injuries from a fire that ravaged two Hackensack homes, authorities said.

 Firefighters were met by heavy flames on both floors in both wood-frame Franklin Street residences shortly before 7:30 p.m.
 Tuesday.